issalab/mkturk/public/mkturk/readme.md

 **SamplingStrategy:** Determines how sample images are drawn: uniform_with_replacement, uniform_without_replacement, sequential

-**SamplePRE:** Duration in milliseconds that a gray screen is presented before the first sample image.
+**SamplePRE (optional):** Duration in milliseconds that a gray screen is presented before the first sample image.
 If SamplePRE is not defined or <0, then max(100,SampleOFF) is used for the blank duration preceding the first sample

 **SampleOFF:** Duration in milliseconds that a gray screen is presented after the sample image before the response screen.
 This implements the delay in a DMS task.
 SampleOFF=0, leads to no delay